General configuration settings

-After the submission and successful storage of the survey attempt, the user will automatically jump to the selected course element.
-However, this does not apply to survey attempts that are cancelled, or interrupted.
+After the submission and successful storage of the survey attempt, the user will now automatically jump to the selected course element.
+However, this does not apply to survey attempts that are cancelled or paused.

 Correction mode and new survey version

 The integrated survey resource can also be edited or enhanced.
-However, if user results for the resource already exist in the system, it must be ensured for the assessment that these results match their survey version.
+However, if user results for the resource are already available in the system, it must be ensured, for the assessment, that these results match their survey version.
 Therefore, the following options are available for making changes:

 This mode can be used for small changes, such as spelling corrections.
 However, essential survey content cannot be modified.
 This means that it is not possible to add new questions or change survey or question options or assessments.